When you get behind the wheel of your car, it’s usually with the assumption that you’ll get from point A to point B without any trouble.

 5 – Keeping warm

 Having warm clothing and blankets in your car can be a literal lifesaver if you’re stranded during cold weather without a functioning heater.
+It can be one of the most important emergency items to keep in your car.
 If you live in a place with really cold winters, having a fleece blanket in your car can be invaluable.

 6 – A spare tire